 - Identity – The individual's identity or citizenship cannot be confirmed.

-- Failure to appear – The individual does not appear for removal at the proper time or location, and the CBSA must issue an immigration arrest warrant.
+- Failure to appear – The individual does not appear for removal at the proper time or location, and the CBSA will issue an immigration arrest warrant.

 - Temporary suspension of removals (TSR) – The TSR program interrupts removals to a country or place when general conditions pose a risk to the entire civilian population.
 Examples include armed conflict within a country or place or an environmental disaster resulting in a substantial temporary disruption of living conditions.
 An individual who is not allowed into Canada on grounds of criminality, international or human rights violations, organized crime, or security can still be removed despite the TSR.
 Canada currently has a TSR in place for Afghanistan, the Democratic Republic of Congo, and Iraq.
-The primary differences between the TSR and the ADR are that an ADR is generally put in place for a short period of time.
+The primary difference between the TSR and the ADR are that an ADR is generally put in place within a short period of time to immediately respond to a change in country conditions.

 - Date modified: